AI Text to Website Builder: Real Pricing, Features & What Actually Sucks

 10web: Best for WordPress Users

 Pricing: Starts at $10/month for the AI Starter plan.
 Includes hosting, SSL, CDN, and one custom domain.
 7-day free trial.
-Plans go up to $250/month for agencies managing multiple client sites.
-The AI Premium plan at $15/month supports up to 50,000 monthly visitors and includes 10 website regeneration attempts per month.
-Renewal prices stay relatively stable compared to competitors.
+The AI Premium plan at $15/month handles up to 50,000 monthly visitors and gives you 10 regeneration attempts per month.
+Agency plans go up to $250/month.
+Renewal pricing held steady for me, which isn't something I say often.

 Durable: Fastest Setup, Most Limited